Resurrecting Address Clustering in Bitcoin: Building a Ground Truth Data Set

-Second, interactive collection would be hard to \textit{scale} beyond a few hundred transactions, as we would need to individually engage with a variety of intermediaries and wallet implementations.
-This cannot easily be automated.
-While \textcite{nick2015data} was able to collect data on a larger scale from exploiting a vulnerability in a specific type of lightweight client, his method is not transferable or generalizable to other types of wallets.
-Our approach, instead, yields a data set of millions of transactions.
+In contrast to prior deanonymization studies (e.g., \cite{Meiklejohn2013}) our primary interest is not in identifying address clusters of specific entities but to identify change outputs in their transactions.
+To achieve this interactively, we would need to induce them to make a transaction to an address under our control.
+This would likely yield inferior ground truth:

-A third issue of collecting data interactively is the \textit{time frame}.
-Interactive collection, as described above, cannot be done retroactively and is therefore limited to a short, current time window.
-This limits its utility as the resulting data set wouldn't capture shifting patterns over different epochs of Bitcoin's history.
-Our non-interactive approach, on the other hand, is applicable to transactions from Bitcoin's entire history.
+\begin{itemize} \item Heterogeneous ground truth requires transactions from a \textit{variety of different use cases, entities and wallets}.
+We would only be able to directly interact with some types of intermediaries (such as exchanges).
+Our non-interactive method, instead, is not limited to a small set of intermediaries of our choosing. \item Interactive collection would be hard to \textit{scale} beyond a few hundred transactions, as we would have to individually engage with the intermediaries.
+Our non-interactive approach instead yields a data set of millions of transactions. \item Interactive collection cannot be done retroactively and is therefore limited to a short, current \textit{time frame}.
+The resulting data set wouldn't capture shifting patterns over different epochs of Bitcoin's history.
+Our non-interactive approach however can be applied to Bitcoin's entire history. \end{itemize}

 Our method has a few important limitations.
 First, because we extract ground truth data non-interactively from the blockchain, we are not able to fully verify its correctness.
-Second, our core assumption that exactly one of the outputs is a change output may not hold in every scenario.
-When users transfer funds to an address under their control, determining the change and spend based on the multi-input heuristic is ambiguous.
-Similarly, there could be instances where none of the outputs is a change output because a user made a payment to two different entities using a perfectly matching set of inputs that does not require change to be returned.
-Third, as our method relies on address reuse, the resulting transaction corpus could be biased towards entities or wallet implementations that are more prone to reuse and merge addresses.
-It might contain fewer instances of transactions created with wallets that more effectively discourage address reuse.
+Second, our core assumption that exactly one of the outputs belongs to the user may not hold in every scenario.
+For example, a user sending funds to an address under their control could lead to ambiguous or incorrect labeling of change outputs.
+We take specific care to remove transactions likely to violate the core assumption in this way.
+Similarly, there could be instances where none of the outputs is a change output.
+As this would require a user to make a payment to two different entities using a perfectly matching set of inputs, we expect it to be rare.
+Third, our ground truth set could be biased towards entities or wallet implementations that are more prone to reuse and merge addresses.